 “The last time we gathered information for the largest open claims was 2012,” Slome noted.
 “At that time, the industry’s largest open claim totaled $1.8 million.”

-According to the AALTCI report, the female claimant purchased the policy some 13 years and nine months prior to the commencement of receiving benefits.
+According to the AALTCI report, the female claimant purchased the policy some 13 years and nine months before the commencement of receiving benefits.

 “The initial premium paid was $2,600-per-year, so around $36,000 in total cost has secured her and her family an enormous benefit,” Slome adds.
 “People mistakenly worry that they’ll buy long-term care insurance and never receive benefits,” Slome admits.
 “Despite getting over $2 million in benefits for their purchase, I doubt anyone would want to trade places with someone needing care for over 20 years.”

 The AALTCI study shows the largest male claimant has been paid nearly $1.6 million by a different insurer reporting data.
-Slome said the claim has been paid for nearly 10 years (9 years, 10 months).
-The policyholder purchased the policy six years and six months prior to starting to receive benefits.
+Slome said the claim had been paid for almost ten years (9 years, 10 months).
+The policyholder purchased the policy six years and six months before starting to receive benefits.

 Slome says consumers should be aware of the facts regarding the actual benefits of Long-Term Care Insurance.